10 Best Things To Do In Honolulu When It Rains

 Location: 1450 Ala Moana Blvd, Honolulu, HI 96814

-Known simply is ‘Ala Moana,’ the mall is open air and sheltered from the rain and offers great restaurants and a wide variety of stores to cater for everybody.
-There is also a bowling alley called Lucky Strike in the mall that features music as well an arcade which is a fun way to spend a couple of hours indoors.
-The mall is just a few minutes away from Waikiki and us easily accessible by numerous bus routes.
+Known simply as ‘Ala Moana,’ the mall is open air and sheltered from the rain and offers great restaurants and a wide variety of stores to cater to everybody.
+There is also a bowling alley called Lucky Strike in the mall that features music as well as an arcade which is a fun way to spend a couple of hours indoors.
+The mall is just a few minutes away from Waikiki and is easily accessible by numerous bus routes.

 7) Visit The Waikiki Aquarium